simphotonics/stride/README.md

 and start index.
 The iteration step size must not be zero.
 A negative step size may be used to iterate in reverse direction.

-Tip: When iterating *fixed* size lists it is advisable to disable concurrent modification checks.
-The slight performance improvement is more evident when iterating very long lists.
+Tip: When iterating *fixed* size lists (and especially typed lists) it is advisable to disable concurrent modification checks.
+There is a slight performance improvement that is evident when iterating very long lists.

 ```Dart